 Ten years ago, not even digital marketing agencies would have heard much about multi-channel marketing (being visible everywhere) or omnichannel marketing (being consistent everywhere).

-Today, you would be hard-pressed and beaten running a marketing program without them.
+Today, you would be hard-pressed to get started in digital marketing without them.

 While the internet and personal computers have been around for a while, the field of digital marketing remains new to many marketers and business owners looking to gain an edge in the modern economy.

 This is much easier said than done since communications technology evolves quickly, and so the methods used to communicate with customers are evolving right along with them.

 It (quite literally) pays to stay tuned into the newest trends, and find ways of reaching your target market wherever they may be.

 We’ve prepared this introductory guide covering the most fundamental aspects of digital marketing.
 It’s essential reading for beginners, but even those with some digital marketing wins under their belt can benefit from the refresher.

 Traditional marketing has had its heyday.
 The world’s seen more than its fair share of flyers, billboards, and print ads— today’s marketing goes above and beyond the targeting limits set for traditional print and broadcast media.

 While traditional marketing could get a message out to a good number of people in a specific area (e.g. one billboard along a highway, an ad in a local newspaper), digital marketing has the potential to reach a worldwide audience.

 While this may not be groundbreaking news for local businesses, those with global operations (ex.
 SaaS, international e-commerce, etc.) can enjoy unparalleled access to viewers from all over the planet.